02 Jun 19. Improving canter transitions

 The downward transition from canter to trot also often causes problems, but here too there are a number of useful hints that can help you to achieve a smoother transition.
 As with upwards transitions, preparation is key – ensure you have a good quality canter and remember that, perhaps counter-intuitively, you still need to keep both legs on to ensure the hind quarters remain engaged.
 You communicate your request for a downward transition to your horse first through a half halt to indicate something is about to happen, then by increasing the weight on both seat bones so you are no longer following your horse’s movement, while using your rein aids to check the forward momentum.
 Typical faults that accompany downward transitions from canter to trot include a lack of preparation, too strong rein or seat aids and leaning back instead of increasing the weight on the seat bones.

 It is also helpful to remember that once you have applied a leg aid (in transitions or when asking for other movements) and the desired reaction has been achieved, you should remove the pressure, thereby rewarding your horse – a conversation, if you will.
-If you keep a constant pressure, whether from the leg or the rein aid, your horse will learn to switch off and ignore it.
+If you keep a constant pressure, whether from the leg or the rein aid, your horse will learn to switch off and ignore you.

 PRACTISE THIS ON THE SIMULATOR